 Before you click on this lock consider the following:

 This window only stays open for short periods of time and then closes.
 If you don’t click on it in time, you might need to reinstall the client.

-Once a user has the Axis Client application running properly on a system, typically the next set of issues are all network-based.
+Once a user has the Atmos Agent application running properly on a system, typically the next set of issues are all network-based.
 There could be a security tool installed on the user’s device that is a host-based firewall or proxy, or maybe the user is on an enterprise network that has these service tools (firewalls, proxies) to get to the Internet.

-If any of these applications or network services block some or all of the communication required between the Axis Client and Axis Cloud, Axis communication will not work.
+If any of these applications or network services block some or all of the communication required between the Atmos Agent and Axis Cloud, Axis communication will not work.

-The Axis Client displays a built-in “web browser” for the Identity Provider that your administrator has configured in their Axis tenant (such as Axis IdP, Okta, and AzureAD).
+The Atmos Agent displays a built-in “web browser” for the Identity Provider that your administrator has configured in their Axis tenant (such as Axis IdP, Okta, and AzureAD).

-In this scenario, the user opens the Axis Client, types in their workspace (tenant) name, but then nothing happens or a popup Windows is displayed where the authentication should redirect you to your IdP but instead this a window is empty.
+In this scenario, the user opens the Atmos Agent, types in their workspace (tenant) name, but then nothing happens or a popup Windows is displayed where the authentication should redirect you to your IdP but instead this a window is empty.

 - Determine if it is a host or network-based issue.

-Ask the user to try using the Axis Client from another network, their home network instead of the corporate office.
+Ask the user to try using the Atmos Agent from another network, their home network instead of the corporate office.